cloud-gov/federalist.18f.gov/pages/documentation/node-on-federalist.md

 ## Installing NPM dependencies

 Federalist will install dependencies from NPM on your behalf, you **should not** include a call to `npm install` from your "federalist" NPM script or anywhere else.
-In particular, Federalist runs `npm ci --production` which means:
+In particular, Federalist runs `npm ci` which means:
 - Your project must have a package-lock.json file
 - The dependencies in package-lock.json must match those in package.json
-- Development dependencies (those listed under the "devDependencies" key in package.json) will not be installed

 See [npm-ci](https://docs.npmjs.com/cli/ci) and [npm-install](https://docs.npmjs.com/cli/install) for more details.